Back to Articles

 Building awareness of how overconfidence can influence our decision-making ability is a big step in the direction to understanding the potential pitfalls that can occur with overconfidence.
 Realizing that no one has clear insight into what is going to happen in the future will also prevent overconfidence from becoming a potential hurdle to investors.
 Succumbing to one’s emotions, be it fear or greed has been shown time and time again to have negative long term impacts on ones portfolio.
 Learning to recognize and control overconfidence will help to minimize the cost of a mistake.

-Nathan Smith is Portfolio Manager at Rather & Kittrell, and can be reached at [email protected].
+Nathan Smith is a Portfolio Manager with Rather & Kittrell.

 More From Nathan Smith